Muscle Tension

 Causes of Muscle Tension

 As mentioned above, hormonal imbalance is the primary cause of muscle tension in women approaching menopause.
-As menopause nears, a woman´s body reacts in many ways.
-Her hormones, primarily estrogen and progesterone, begin to fluctuate as they prepare to settle into low levels for the rest of her life.
+During the menopause transition, hormone levels - primarily estrogen and progesterone - begin to fluctuate as the body prepares to cease menstruation altogether.

 Other Causes

 Although hormonal imbalance is the main cause of muscle tension prior to menopause, there are other potential causes.
-They are:
+These are:

 • Stress